frenetic-lang/frenetic/guide/04-OxMonitor.md

     ...
     ```

+> If you are seeing <code>packetIn</code> messages in between the HTTP traffic logs,
+> you could comment out the appropriate printf commands.

 - Finally, you should test that other traffic is neither blocked by
   the firewall nor counted by your monitor.
 To do so, kill the Web
   server running on `h1` and start a new Web server on a non-standard